-- over time - through implementing a regular schedule, at least once a term, in Kura for gathering evidence, making OTJ's and moderating - by drawing upon multiple sources - through moderating in pairs/syndicate/leadership team (Internal) and where possible externally i.e. a kura close by or with similar visions etc - through the process of Triangulation.
-This 'triangulation' of information increases the dependability of the overall teacher judgment: (http://assessment.tki.org.nz/Overall-teacher-judgement/Using-a-range-of-information)
+- over time - through implementing a regular schedule, at least once a term, in Kura for gathering evidence, making OTJ's and moderating - by drawing upon multiple sources of evidence - through moderating in pairs/syndicate/leadership team (Internal) and where possible externally i.e. a kura close by or with similar visions etc - through the process of Triangulation.
+This 'triangulation' of information increases the dependability of the overall teacher judgment.

-Moderation: Te Whakaōrite
+Moderation: Te Whakaorite